state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 zrb util json decode
 ```

+Furthermore, you can type `zrb util` or `zrb util json` to see all Groups and Tasks under the respective Groups.

-By using Task Group, you can make your Tasks more organized.
+Using Task Group, you can make your Tasks more organized.

 # Task